 This is may be the most important march we’ve had in South Africa since 1913 when Gandhi organized to protest the restrictions that had been imposed on the Indian population of South Africa — the first massive civil disobedience campaign.

-I am bringing into the AAC aspects of online addiction that includes Internet pornography, online gambling, social networking aka Facebook, MXit, cellphone addictions and its results.
+I am bringing into the AAC aspects of online addiction that include Internet pornography, online gambling, social networking aka Facebook, MXit, cellphone addictions and its results.
 After interviews with Dr Anwar Jeewa on Channel Islam and over 200 talks at schools across South Africa, I know its real.
 Dr Helgo Schomer @ UCT and Dr Andrew Thatcher @ WITS will be able to confirm this.

 Warm regards